smhurf/lewagon_challenges/07-Data-Engineering/04-Predict-in-production/06-GCP-Billing/README.md

 All GCP services are paying, and remember that you entered your credit card in GCP on setup day.

+Let's create an expense alert and keep an eye on your budget 💸

 Creating a budget alert will allow you to be notified when your expense thresholds are reached.

 It will allow you to fine tune your usage of the Google Cloud Platform.